Extreme-Value Theorems for Optimal Multidimensional Pricing: Probabilistic Covers of Revenue Distributions

-All this is both reasonable, and fun, but thus far we have achieved nothing in terms of reducing the number of distributions $F_{\hat{{R}}_p}$ in our cover.
-Indeed, there could be exponentially many (winning-value,winning-price) distributions consistent with each prefix, so that the total number of distributions that we have to memoize in the course of the algorithm is exponentially large.
-To obtain a polynomially small cover we show that we can be coarse in our bookkeeping of the (winning-value, winning-price) distributions, without sacrificing much revenue.
-Indeed, it is exactly here where viewing our problem in the ``upside-down'' way illustrated in Figure~\ref{fig:d1} (i.e. targeting a cover of the output of circuit $C$ rather than figuring out a sparse cover of the input) is important: we show that, as far as the expected revenue is concerned, we can discretize probabilities into multiples of $1\over (nr)^{3}$ after each round of the DP without losing much revenue, and while keeping the size of the DP table from exploding.
-That the loss due to pruning the search space is not significant follows from a joint application of the coupling lemma and the optimal coupling theorem (see, e.g.,~\cite{durrett2}), after each step of the Dynamic Program.
+Clearly, the dynamic programming approach that we just outlined for computing a cover of all possible revenue distributions achieves nothing in terms of reducing the number of distributions.
+Indeed, there could be one (winning-value, winning-price) distribution for every price vector, so that the total number of distributions that we need to store in our DP table is exponential.
+To control the size of our cover from exploding, we show that we can be coarse in our bookkeeping of the (winning-value, winning-price) distributions, without sacrificing much revenue.
+Indeed, it is here where viewing our problem in the ``upside-down'' manner illustrated in Figure~\ref{fig:d1} (i.e. targeting a cover of the output of $C$) is important.
+We show that we can discretize the probabilities used by the distributions stored in the DP table into multiples of some fraction $1 \over m$ without losing much revenue.
+In particular, after a prefix of items is processed by the algorithm, we show that we can discretize the probabilities in all distributions in the table before considering the next item.
+That the loss due to coarsening the probabilities is not significant follows from coupling arguments interleaved with the steps of dynamic programming.